jschomay/httpacman/notes.md

 Eating links turns you into 'gobble mode' to eat ghosts/enemies

 One link is the escape route to 'hyperjump' to the next site

+Detect error: getaddrinfo ENOTFOUND from request module -- handle it better...